Billy Keraf: Persib Bandung

-Keraf made his professional debut in the Liga 1 on 22 April 2017, against PS TNI.
-He appeared during the first half to substitute Angga Febryanto at 35 minutes.
+Keraf made his professional debut in Liga 1 on 22 April 2017, against PS TNI.
+He appeared during the first half as a substitute for Angga Febryanto in the 35th minute.
 Keraf provided one assist to Atep Rizal in the 53rd minute.

-On 3 May 2017, he scored his first goal against Gresik United in injury time, securing Persib Bandung a 1–0 win over hosts Gresik United.
+On 3 May 2017, he scored his first goal against Gresik United in stoppage time, securing a 1–0 win for Persib Bandung.

 Borneo (loan)

-Keraf was signed for Borneo to play in the Liga 1 in the 2018 season, on loan from Persib Bandung.
+Keraf was signed by Borneo to play in the Liga 1 in the 2018 season, on loan from Persib Bandung.
 Keraf made his debut on 20 July 2018 in a match against PS TIRA.
-On 10 November 2018, Keraf scored his first goal for Borneo against PSIS Semarang in the 14th minute at the Segiri Stadium, Samarinda.
+On 10 November 2018, Keraf scored his first goal for Borneo against PSIS Semarang in the 14th minute at the Segiri Stadium in Samarinda.

 Badak Lampung

-He was signed for Badak Lampung to play in the Liga 1 in the 2019 season.
-Keraf made his debut on 21 June 2019 in a match against Semen Padang at the Haji Agus Salim Stadium, Padang.
+He was signed by Badak Lampung to play in the Liga 1 in the 2019 season.
+Keraf made his debut on 21 June 2019 in a match against Semen Padang at the Haji Agus Salim Stadium in Padang.

 Kalteng Putra

 In 2020, Billy Keraf signed a one-year contract with Indonesian Liga 2 club Kalteng Putra.
-This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
+The season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 Persita Tangerang

-Keraf was signed for Persita Tangerang to play in the Liga 1 in the 2021 season.
-He made his league debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium, Cibinong.
+Keraf was signed by Persita Tangerang to play in the Liga 1 in the 2021 season.
+He made his league debut on 28 August 2021 in a match against Persipura Jayapura at the Pakansari Stadium in Cibinong.